zubeydesisman/programming-univbasics-nds-nds-to-insight-with-methods-seattle-web-102819/README.md

 We call `total_value_of_spinner` a "First-Order Method."
 It wraps the basic Ruby code in a meaningful name.
-"First-Order" means that instead of dealing with "atomic" Ruby syntax like `[]`, we're working at a higher level of abstraction a "first step" or "first order" away from the atomic syntax.
+"First-Order" means that instead of dealing with "atomic" Ruby syntax like `[]`, we're working at a higher level of abstraction that's a "first step" or "first order" away from the foundational syntax.

 A "First-Order" method in real life is "make a sandwich."
 It's many of many, many, smaller, atomic operations, but instead of thinking terms of _all_ of